alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-parting-hair-on-side.md

 note: true
 locale: en
 lang: en
-excerpt: "These women would not enter Paradise nor perceive its odor, even though its odor can be perceived at such and such very remote distance."
+summary: "These women would not enter Paradise nor perceive its odor, even though its odor can be perceived at such and such very remote distance."
 muftis:
   chairman:
     - name: Shaykh Ibn baz